 Examining the development of work in the platform economy in the Nordic countries, this TemaNord report explores whether and how the platform economy is integrated into the Nordic model or if it remains an outsider, contributing to deteriorating working conditions and pay in already strained industries.
-According to Ólafsdóttir (2017),3 Iceland has seen a surge in the leasing of private rooms through Airbnb under its recent tourism boom, but very little mediation of work via digital platforms, which is the focus of this report - we have therefore not included Iceland in this study.
-To illuminate this overarching question, we are also interested in the way in which platform work represents an opportunity or an option of last resort for their own, without employees.
-According to recent information the workers; and whether the platforms' business models leave room for collective mobilization.
+According to Ólafsdóttir (2017), leeland has seen a surge in the leasing of private rooms through Airbnb under its recent tourism boom, but very little mediation of work via digital platforms, which is the focus of this report - we have therefore not included Iceland in this study.
+To illuminate this overarching question, we are also interested in the way in which platform work represents an opportunity or an option of last resort for the workers; and whether the platforms' business models leave room for collective mobilization.
 If so, in what ways does collective action come about?
 These questions will aid us in examining the evolution of work in the Nordic platform economies.

-^{2.} Solo self-employed is a term that describes those within the self-employment sector who work entirely on
+Solo self-employed is a term that describes those within the self-employment sector who work entirely on their own, without employees.